 The department will publish information about PQS and their approved qualification(s) on the Queensland Skills Gateway.

-Any training and assessment services delivered prior to the period specified on letters of authority cannot be claimed for, or receive payment for, under the Agreement.
+Any training and assessment services delivered prior to the period specified on the letter of authority cannot be claimed for, or receive payment for, under the Agreement.

 Operating as a PQS